churichard/AutoWake/README.md

 ## AutoWake (Pebble app)
 The Pebble app can be found here: https://github.com/churichard/AutoWake-Pebble

+## Contributors
+Built by Richard Chu and Barak Nehoran at HackPrinceton Fall 2014.

 ## License
 The code is licensed underneath the MIT License.